I’m not resigning, NI chief constable says after lengthy Policing Board meeting

 The senior police officer was already facing questions over a major data blunder which led to personal details of PSNI officers entering the public domain and getting into the hands of dissident republicans.

-Following the meeting on Thursday, Mr Byrne said in a statement: “The deputy chief constable and I spent several hours in discussion with the Northern Ireland Policing Board surrounding the events of February 5-6, 2021,” he said.
+Following the emergency meeting on Thursday, Mr Byrne said: “The deputy chief constable and I spent several hours in discussion with the Northern Ireland Policing Board surrounding the events of February 5-6, 2021,” he said.

 “I highlighted that, after carefully reviewing the full judgment, I sought further advice.
 After consideration, the question of an appeal is now live.